-Our 2022 Data appendix discloses relevant Sustainability metrics for PSE.
-The data listed in the table below reference disclosures from the GRI Standards and SASB Framework.
+Our 2023 Data appendix discloses relevant sustainability metrics for PSE.
+The data listed in the table below reference disclosures from the GRI Standards and the SASB Electric Utilities and Power Generators and Gas Utilities and Distributors Standards.
 For more information on how our disclosures align with these frameworks, please visit our GRI Index and SASB Index.